 The CRN tapped the knowledge and expertise of Georgia Tech faculty, staff and students to analyze what the research landscape will look like ahead, for Georgia Tech and for other research-intensive universities.
 The report is available in its entirety on this website, and can be downloaded in PDF format.

-A second team of faculty, staff and students is now working on Phase 2 of the effort, which will develop a strategy for how Georgia Tech’s research enterprise will – in alignment with the new institute strategic plan – respond to these challenges and move forward into the decades ahead.
-There are 82 members of committees working on the six goal teams for Phase 2.
+A second team of faculty, staff and students worked on Phase 2 of the effort, which developed a strategy for how Georgia Tech’s research enterprise will – in alignment with the new institute strategic plan – respond to these challenges and move forward into the decades ahead.
+Eight-two members of committees developed six goals for Phase 2.